mrbooshehri/my_devops-journey/docker/README.md

 ```
 > sometimes in developer builds a docker image and add and ```v2``` tag
 on it, then (s)he want to add a feature to the image with the same tag.
-in this case the prious version gets a <none> tag and become dangle
+In this case the previous version gets a <none> tag and become dangle

-## Seraching docker hub from the cli
+## Searching docker hub from the cli
 ```bash
 docker search <image_name>
 ```